jamalc19/smart_predict_optimize/README.md

 smart_predict_optimize is a Python implementation of the "Smart, Predict then Optimize" (Elmachtoub and Grigas, 2021) framework that aims to compare the computational efficiency and performance of optimizing a linear SPO model with a Linear Program versus Stochastic Gradient Descent.

+This project was completed as part of the course MIE424 Optimization in Machine Learning offered at the University of Toronto.
+The accompanying report to this code is in the repository as [MIE424_ProjectReport.pdf](MIE424_ProjectReport.pdf).

 ## Package installation

 All packages that are used can be found in requirements.txt.
 To install all packages, run the following: